 Revenue growth improved to 41% in 2009 vs. 24% in 2008.
-The improvement was mainly contributed by higher mobile sales of the trading segment, sale of industrial lots of the real estate segment and higher broadband revenues.
+The improvement was mainly due to higher volume of sales of the digital products of the trading segment, sale of industrial lots of the real estate segment and improved broadband revenues.